Everybit-legacy/everybit.js/README.md

 To run the static HTML GUI mock up, open this file in a browser:
 `/index.html`

-To try the AngularJS app example:
-In a nut shell, from this directory `/client-angular` just run: `npm start`

-You will need NPM (Node Package Manager) to be installed but again, the instructions are in the above mentioned README.

-More info to run Angular app, follow the instructions here:
-`/client-angular/README.md`

-Note: This repo currently includes the AngularJS libs so you don't need to run: `npm install`

 ### More Dev notes
 `Freebeer` uses the following libraries, if there's a CDN we're pointing to it instead of loading it all into GitHub: